jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 is widening the aperture to capture this new direction in adversary targeting.
 The report looks at cloud\-based intrusions that OverWatch and the CrowdStrike Services team handled this year and provides insights into how interactive threats are playing out in this arena.
-In looking to the future, the report also details the patented technology that underpins OverWatchs hunting capability and makes it possible to effectively scale human\-driven insights.
+In looking to the future, the report also details the patented technology that underpins OverWatch’s hunting capability and makes it possible to effectively scale human\-driven insights.
 A Note
 to the Reader
-This reports findings
+This report’s findings
-relate to interactive (i.e
+relate to interactive (i.e.,
 hands\-on) targeted3 and
 eCrime intrusions that
 OverWatch tracks and do not